 Rainbow maki With thanks to Mark from Seasonal Kitchen.
-(Serves 4) INGREDIENTS Sushi rice, 255 g Mirin, 55 ml Mix of peppers, carrots, avocado, mango cucumber to fill with, thinly sliced into strips Cucumber, 1 cut into 5 long pieces Nori sushi, 5 sheets Tamari Pickled ginger Wasabi Method Rinse the rice under cold water.
+(Serves 4) INGREDIENTS Sushi rice, 255 g Mirin, 55 ml Mix of peppers, carrots, avocado, mango, cucumber to fill with, thinly sliced into strips Cucumber, 1 cut into 5 long pieces Nori sushi, 5 sheets Tamari or Soy Sauce Pickled ginger Wasabi Equiptment Japanese bamboo sushi mat Method Rinse the rice under cold water.
 Drain thoroughly and put into a large saucepan that has a lid.
 Pour over 1 pint of water.
 Bring to the boil and allow to simmer for about 25 minutes or until nearly all the water has been absorbed.
 Remove from the heat, cover with a lid and allow to stand for 10 minutes.
 Tip the rice onto a large flat clean tray to cool.
 Dress the rice with the mirin, turning frequently as this helps the rice to cool.
 To make the maki, take a Japanese bamboo sushi mat and place a sheet of seaweed on top.
 Have a small bowl of water to hand.
 Dip your fingers in the water before you touch the rice.
 Spread the rice over three-quarters of the seaweed, take a little rice at a time and push it to the edges leaving a layer about 1⁄2 centimetre thick.
 Leave the quarter the furthest away from you plain.
 On a line a little off centre nearest to your body, lay a layer of thinly sliced vegetables.
 Roll up the bamboo mat slowly, tucking in the closer end of the sushi roll to start a roll and press lightly with both hands.
 Remove the roll from the mat and leave to sit with the joining edges downwards.
 You can keep in a cool place until you are ready to serve.
 Use a lightly moistened sharp knife to trim the ends, then cut into 6-8 pieces.
-Serve accompanied with wasabi, tamari and pickled ginger.
+Serve accompanied with wasabi, pickled ginger and tamari or soy sauce.